rushyn/gator/README.md

 # Gator

-Blog Aggregator  boot.dev guided project
-Is a CLI tool for rss feed aggregation it is Operating System Agnostic.
+Gator is a boot.dev guided project.
+It is a CLI tool for rss feed aggregation.
+Gator is Operating System Agnostic.

 #### Requirements